-- B.1.1 The performance-related elements of remuneration should form a significant proportion of the total remuneration package of executive directors and should be designed to align their interests with those of shareholders and to give these directors keen incentives to perform at the highest levels.
-In designing schemes of performance-related remuneration, the remuneration committee should follow the provisions in Schedule A to this Code. - B.1.2 Executive share options should not be offered at a discount save as permitted by the relevant provisions of the Listing Rules. - B.1.3 Levels of remuneration for non-executive directors should reflect the time commitment and responsibilities of the role.
-Remuneration for non-executive directors should not include share options.
+B.1.1 The performance-related elements of remuneration should form a significant proportion of the total remuneration package of executive directors and should be designed to align their interests with those of shareholders and to give these directors keen incentives to perform at the highest levels.
+Performance does not only mean financial performance: the remuneration committee should also ensure that the remuneration packages place due emphasis on values and behaviours necessary for the business to manage risk.
+In designing schemes of performance-related remuneration, the remuneration committee should follow the provisions in Schedule A to this Code.

+- B.1.2 Executive share options should not be offered at a discount save as permitted by the relevant provisions of the Listing Rules. - B.1.3 Levels of remuneration for non-executive directors should reflect the time commitment and responsibilities of the role.
+Remuneration for nonexecutive directors should not include share options.
 If, exceptionally, options are granted, shareholder approval should be sought in advance and any shares acquired by exercise of the options should be held until at least one year after the non-executive director leaves the board.
 Holding of share options could be relevant to the determination of a non-executive director's independence (as set out in provision A.3.1).

-B.1.4 Where a company releases an executive director to serve as a nonexecutive director elsewhere, the remuneration report7 should include a statement as to whether or not the director will retain such earnings and, if so, what the remuneration is.
+B.1.4 Where a company releases an executive director to serve as a nonexecutive director elsewhere, the remuneration report8 should include a statement as to whether or not the director will retain such earnings and, if so, what the remuneration is.